BobbyZ04/Retail-goods-imager-/README.md

 4.YOLO

 ## Setting up environment
-`pip install Tensorflow`Download package for CPU only for more stable performance, and as a simple test, we do not need to use GPU.
+`pip install Tensorflow`Download package for CPU only for more stable performance.
-`docker pull tensorflow/tensorflow`use Docker to run tensorflow.`docker run -it -p 8888:8888 tensorflow/tensorflow`Start a Jupyter notebook serve.
+<br/>`docker pull tensorflow/tensorflow`use Docker to run tensorflow.`docker run -it -p 8888:8888 tensorflow/tensorflow`Start a Jupyter notebook serve.